styled-icons/styled-icons/README.md

 <svg role="img"><title>Lock account</title> ...</svg>
 ```

-Since Style Icons accept all prop values of an `<svg>` element, you are free to override these `aria-*` attributes if you have a more complex use-case.
+Since Style Icons accept all `<svg>` element attributes as props, you are free to override these `aria-*` attributes if you have a more complex use-case.

 ### Tree Shaking